 You can do animation, send HTTP request, reload pages, and perform client-side validation by writing just a couple of lines of code.

 If you decide to learn jQuery in 2020 then I suggest you take a look at jQuery master class, a free online course from Udemy for learning jQuery.

 There is no substitute for security and in 2020 it would be even more important.
 Since Spring security has become synonymous with web security in Java world, it makes perfect sense to update yourself with the latest release of Spring security in 2020.

 The new version 5.0 of Spring security includes many bug fixes and a complete new OAuth 2.0 module.

-Even if you don't know Spring Security, you should consider learning it in 2019 and there is no better way than joining Eugen Paraschiv's Learn Spring Security MasterClass.
+Even if you don't know Spring Security, you should consider learning it in 2020 and there is no better way than joining Eugen Paraschiv's Learn Spring Security MasterClass with OAuth.

 The Apache Hadoop is a framework which allows distributed processing of large data sets across clusters of computers using simple programming models.